hema3rafa/Parent-Project/README.md

 cd Parent-project/web
 run composer test

-## For any Questions caLL me on 201006989455 or send me on hema3rafa@gmail.com
+## For any Questions call me on 201006989455 or send me on hema3rafa@gmail.com